FederatedAI/FATE/federatedml/feature/README.md

 * in random mode, "downsample" and "upsample" method is provided, users can set the sample parameter "fractions", which is the sample ratio of data.
-* in stratified mode, "downsample" and "upsample" method is also provided, users can set the sample parameter "fractions" too, but it should be a list of tuples of (label_i, ratio), which means that the sample ratios of different labels of data set. e.g. [(0, 1.5), (1, 2.5), (3, 3.5)]
+* in stratified mode, "downsample" and "upsample" method is also provided, users can set the sample parameter "fractions" two, but it should be a list of tuples of (label_i, ratio), which means that the sample ratios of different labels of data set.

 # Feature scale
 Feature scale is a process that scale each feature along column.
 Now it supports min-max scale and standard scale.